macthecadillac/vimdo/README.md

   - [x] Terminal based commands
   - [x] Background commands

-- File type based commands
-  - [ ] Open documentation from the file type command (if the language supports offline reading of such)

 - Other TODOs
   - [ ] Terminate non-terminal based commands
   - [ ] Process manager